egarbarino/safari_gke/further/README.md

 Pane 2: `kubectl logs -f client` (do not press ENTER yet)

 (!)
-Concept of sharding using moduluo arithmetic
+Concept of sharding using modulo arithmetic

 ```
 python3